George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 - Buying behaviors: Signs up for email newsletters, researches products further on the website and social media platforms, and buys via an e-commerce portal

 Brands also commonly name their target audience personas to help keep them organized and to humanize them a bit.
 The above example, for instance, might be called “Remote Work Rachel” or “Mid-Level Manager Marissa.”
-The hypothetical technology company might then go on to create additional personas like “CTO Craig” or “Gen-Z Jill,” each mapping out specific attributes and interests that the brand can then speak to with its marketing efforts.
+The hypothetical technology company might then go on to create additional personas like “CTO Craig” or “Gen-Z Jill,” each mapping out specific attributes and audience interests that the brand can then speak to with its target marketing efforts.

 Why are target audience profiles important?